Alexey-Goryachev/YASO/README.md

 ## License 🔱
-Project "PhotoShare" is distributed under the MIT license.
+Project "YASO" is distributed under the MIT license.